metamorph-inc/openmeta-mms/docs/source/reference_modeling/test_benches/ara/02-ChipFit.rst

 This test bench is designed to estimate whether the components in your design will fit within a given circuit board area.
-Given the footprints of the individual components, it will try to find an arrangement that accomodates all parts.
+Given the footprints of the individual components, it will try to find an arrangement that accommodates all parts.
 It will then report as to whether or not the elements can fit within the given area.

 Note: The Chip Fit analysis should be used only to confirm that the